aosabook/500lines/modeller/chapter.md

 Congratulations!
 We've successfully implemented a tiny 3D modeller!
 ![Sample Scene](StartScene.png?raw=true)
 We saw how to develop a exensible data structure to represent the objects in the scene.
-We noticed that using the Composite design pattern and a tree based data structure makes it easy to traverse the scene for rendering and interaction and allows us to add new types of nodes with no added complexity.
+We noticed that using the Composite design pattern and a tree based data structure makes it easy to traverse the scene for rendering  and allows us to add new types of nodes with no added complexity.
 We leveraged this data structure to render the design to the screen, and manipulated OpenGL matrices in the traversal of the scene graph.
 We built a very simple callback system for application-level events, and used it to encapsulate handling of operating system events.
 We discussed possible implementations for ray-object collision detection, and the trade-offs between correctness, complexity, and performance.